xctf-io/xctf/README.md

 ### phase 3
 * [ ] create init db migration at epoch with ctfd schema
 * [ ] remove ctfd dependency

+view for hint content so can do separate rbac